Musubibito ~Traditional brilliance and technique that dwells in Tosa Binchotan, conveyed by charcoal craftsman Toshiyuki Kondo

 "What is Musubibito?"

-Considering urban areas and tourist centers in various parts of Japan as "Omoya" and beautiful areas that are not yet well known as "Hanare", "Mercure Kochi Tosa" is a hotel located in an area that can be called "Hanare". "#Hanare Journey" is a style of travel where you can enjoy superb views of nature, traditions and culture rooted in the area, and interact with local people.
-As one of the ways to enjoy this #Hanare Journey, we are developing an original experience program called Musubibito.
-In this program, people who are familiar with the region and continue to preserve traditions and culture are referred to as "Musubibito" and play a role in connecting customers and their communities.
-So far, we have developed programs at various hotels, such as the source Hunter (Grand Mercure Beppu Bay Resort & Spa) in Oita Prefecture, the salt craftsman (Grand Mercure Awaji Island Resort & Spa) in Hyogo Prefecture, and the traditional sake brewing (Grand Mercure Nara Kashihara) in Nara Prefecture, and the first Musubibito program in Kochi Prefecture.
+Considering urban areas and tourist centers in various parts of Japan as "Omoya" and beautiful areas that are not well known as "Hanare", "Mercure Kochi Tosa" is a hotel located in an area that can be said to be "Hanare". "#Hanare Journey" is a style of travel that enjoys a superb view of nature, traditions and culture rooted in the region, and contact with local people.
+As one of the ways to enjoy this "#Hanare Journey", we are developing our original experience program "Musubibito".
+In this program, people who are familiar with the region and continue to preserve tradition and culture are called “Musubibito” and will play a role in connecting customers and their communities.
+To date, we have developed programs at various hotels, such as the source hunter (Grand Mercure Beppu Bay Resort & Spa) in Oita Prefecture, the salt craftsman (Grand Mercure Awaji Island Resort & Spa) in Hyogo Prefecture, and the traditional sake brewing (Grand Mercure Nara KashiharaMusubibito) in Nara Prefecture.